McGill Method Low Back Rehab

 What is the McGill Method?

-The McGill Method is a specialized approach to treating low back pain that emphasizes three essential components: assessment, accurate diagnosis, and individualised rehabilitation.
+The McGill Method is a specialized approach to treating Spinal Disorders that emphasizes three essential components: assessment, accurate diagnosis, and individualised rehabilitation.
 Prof. Stuart McGill, a professor emeritus at the University of Waterloo, is a leading authority in the field of spine biomechanics and has dedicated his career to understanding and treating back pain.

 Assessing the Root Cause